CrossGeeks/FirebasePushNotificationPlugin/docs/FirebaseNotifications.md

 ```

-Note: On iOS you don't need to set the topic as /to/topic that is already handled internally so topics are set equally as on Android just specify the topic name.
+Note: On iOS you don't need to set the topic as /topics/{topic} that is already handled internally so topics are set equally as on Android just specify the topic name {topic}.

 ### Notification Events